The Problem with Business Entities for Real Estate Investors

 Well what's the solution?
 In short, it's a special type of asset protection trust that only Tennessee has.
 The trust is called the Tennessee Investment Service Trust – or TIST – for short.
 TISTs allow you to enjoy:

-- The same liability protection you get from an LLC or corporation
+- The same or better liability protection you get from an LLC or corporation

 - Avoid paying the franchise and excise tax and annual filing fees

 Here's how the TIST works: